You can install Neo4j on either Windows (10 or later; sorry, won't work on Win7), or on Linux (desktop or virtual machine on any cloud.)

 ps -e | grep gunicorn

-, you should see 2 gunicorn processes (running in the background)https://YOUR_DOMAIN
+, you should see (1 + number of workers) gunicorn processes (running in the background.)
+For example, in the case

 brainannex_log.txt